CFIR Offering Community Supervision for Adults & Couples

 Registered Psychologists

 Registered psychologists are the most extensively trained professionals in the application of psychological treatments.
 Psychologists will have completed a Ph.D. in psychology and have acquired specific competencies in the treatment of populations based on their extensive training experiences (e.g., competency in adult, couple, child and family, rehabilitation, health, neuropsychology, forensics, organizational).
 Prior to practice, they will have completed upwards of 3000-4000 hours of supervised clinical training in hospitals, community and private settings, numerous courses in assessment, diagnosis, theory and treatment, and would have completed a one-year internship.
-Upon graduation, psychologists complete one year of supervised practice, and during this year must pass an ethics exam, a professional psychology exam and an oral exam by the College of Psychologists prior to autonomous practice.
+Upon graduation, psychologists complete one year of supervised practice, and during this year must pass an ethics exam, a professional psychology exam and an oral exam by the College of Psychologists and Behaviour Analysts of Ontario prior to autonomous practice.

 At CFIR, all psychotherapists, social workers and counsellors are supervised by registered psychologists to ensure that treatment is optimal to address your concerns and needs.